C.C. Curtis: General Noble Tree

-In 1892, Charles made an agreement with the Kings River Lumber Company to photograph the felling of another giant sequoia, the General Noble Tree for display at the World's Fair in Chicago.
-He traveled to the fair with plans to sell prints of the images he had taken of the process.
-However, upon arriving at the fair with fifty-thousand prints to sell, he was denied a vendor booth and was unable to recoup his significant investment.
-As a result, he returned home financially ruined.
+In 1892, Curtis was contracted by the Kings River Lumber Company to photograph the felling of the General Noble Tree, which was cut for display at the 1893 World's Columbian Exposition in Chicago.
+Curtis traveled to Chicago intending to sell prints of his photographs.
+He brought approximately 50,000 prints but was denied a vendor booth and was unable to recover his investment.

 Later life

-In early 1891, a group of former members of the Kaweah Colony, including Curtis, established another utopian experiment called the Esperanza Land Improvement Company in an area called Esperanza on the Kettleman Plains, located to the west of the Traver and Hanford area.
-After returning from the World's Fair in 1892, Curtis and his family lived on their property in Esperanza as wheat farmers and scaled down his photography business.
-They struggled financially during the depression of 1882–1885.
+In 1891, Curtis and several former members of the Kaweah Colony established the Esperanza Land Improvement Company on the Kettleman Plains west of Hanford.
+Curtis and his family later settled at Esperanza, where they farmed wheat and Curtis reduced his photography work.

-Eventually, Curtis moved to San Jose, California to work in a spice mill and later to San Francisco to work at the Folgers Coffee Company.
-He helped to save the Folgers factory during a fire caused by the 1906 earthquake.
-He eventually settled in Pasadena, where he lived until 1932 and worked as a produce buyer.
-In 1932, he and his wife Maria retired to Cottage Grove, Oregon.
-Maria died that year at the age of 68 after 48 years of marriage.
-Curtis remarried twice before dying at the age of 93 in 1956.
+Curtis later moved to San Jose, where he worked at a spice mill, and then to San Francisco, where he worked for the Folger Coffee Company.
+During the fires following the 1906 San Francisco earthquake, he assisted in protecting the company's factory.
+He later settled in Pasadena and worked as a produce buyer.
+In 1932, Curtis and his wife Maria retired to Cottage Grove, Oregon, where she died later that year at age 68.
+Curtis subsequently remarried twice and died in 1956 at age 93.

-Throughout his life, Curtis kept his glass plate negatives, which were later rescued and saved by his grandson, Charles Curtis Annand.
-Today, many of Curtis's prints are part of the collections of UCLA, the National Park Service, and the Library of Congress.
+Curtis retained many of his glass-plate negatives, which were later preserved by his grandson, Charles Curtis Annand.
+His photographs are held in the collections of UCLA, the National Park Service, and the Library of Congress.

 Image gallery

 The felling of the Mark Twain Tree.
 C.C.
 Curtis.
 USA, 1891.

 Fifty men stand on the massive stump of the Mark Twain Tree.
 C.C.
 Curtis.
 USA, 1891.
 National Park Service Gallery.

-Sequoia Railroad 1891.
-C.C.
-Curtis.
-USA, 1891.

 126 people on the top of a redwood stump Tulare Co.
 Cal.
 C.C.
 Curtis.
 USA, 1888.